FeoniX97/Churn-Telecom-Analysis/README.md

 1. Can we develop reliable prediction model for customer churn in our company?
 We'll develop a detailed report of different accuracy metrics for the classification model

-2. The data has rich, machine readable file format and metadata.
+2. The <a href="https://github.com/FeoniX97/Churn-Telecom-Analysis/blob/main/datasets/Telecom_churn.csv">data</a> has rich, machine readable file format and metadata.
 We can observe in dataset that most of the features are numerical datatype and data contain no missing values.
 So, it's a suitable data for analysis and devloping machine learing model.

 3. The telecom firm is experiencing a high rate of client turnover and is unable to pinpoint the cause.
 They want us to write an analysis